GSA/plainlanguage.gov/_pages/law/index.md

 title: Law and requirements
 permalink: /law/
 sidenav: law
+description: >-
-description: 'The Plain Writing Act of 2010 was signed on October 13, 2010.
-The law requires that federal agencies use clear government communication that the public can understand and use.'
+  The Plain Writing Act of 2010 was signed on October 13, 2010.
+The law requires that federal agencies use clear government communication that the public can understand and use.
 redirect_from:
   - /plLaw/
   - /plLaw/index.cfm